Bluette1/AIPNDSubmissions/README.md

 # AIPNDSubmissions
-some of the code for AIPND quizzes
+Some of the code for the Udacity AIPND course quizzes